 Everyone seems hushed this evening, both during and after dinner.
 Drinks and steaks (plus an amazing dessert) are the exclamation point to a phenomenal day.

 This morning we're having Crab Benedict for breakfast.
 It’s the Captain’s favorite.
-We'll get underway around 8:00 am and begin our journey to The Brothers, a group of small islands near the southern coast of Admiralty Island.
+We'll get underway around 8:00 am and begin our journey past The Brothers, a group of small islands near the southern coast of Admiralty Island.
 The scenery changes quickly as we leave behind the granite cliffs of Endicott Arm.

 Throughout the day, we'll watch for whales, sea lions, Dall porpoises, orcas, and sea birds.
 We'll be cruising to Admiralty Island, known for its dense bear population.
 We'll pass by Five Finger Islands Light, pausing to view a colony of Stellar sea lions, crowded on the rocks near tiny Sail Island.
 The males vie noisily for dominance over their harems.
-As we continue cruising, we'll watch for breaching whales, fast-moving pods of orcas, and Dall's porpoises.

 Around noon we’ll have lunch.
 OK, who’s ready for a Halibut sandwich on a brioche bun?
 And an enticing salad of watermelon, fresh basil and feta cheese?